-- Advice and signpost to access intermediary services including tracing birth family members
+- Advice and signposting to access intermediary services including tracing birth family members

 Support for Birth Relatives

-- Support birth family members with setting up contact arrangements, writing letterbox and/or supervising direct contact
+Adopt London East provide a contact service called ‘Family Connections’.
+This service supports birth family members and adoptive families with setting up contact arrangements, writing contact letters and/or supervising direct contact.

 Let us help you to find the advice you need